mathildathompson/text_adv_app/project_to_do_list.md

 #Project To Do List

-###Bugs

 ###Must Have

 * Image upload via API
 * Update FAQ page
 * Fix the active highlighting on menu bar
-* Prevent deletion of the opening scene - I have removed the link, but how to validate this?
-* Validate username length!
-Minimum 8 chars with no spaces?
-Username must be unique!
 * Prevent users from accessing adventures not published.
 * Prevent publishing an adventure if it has 'orphan scenes' or 'dead ends' AND remove editor options from published adventures AND prevent users from accessing adventures not published.
+* Truncate the adventure description on the index page
+* * Force users to confirm their email address!

 ##Styling

-* Style Sign in and Sign Up Forms
-* Add placeholder text to forms
+* Style the Cancel Account Button positioning?
 * Add Glyph Icons
 * Set consistent page heading text and centre it
+* Create a New Track from this scene, to another scene FORM

 ##Testing